AlexandriaDAO/core/README.md

 It's like Facebook and Google, except anyone can plug into and use it.

 It's the entire dream of Web3, in one project.
 What will you do with it?

+## Patterns and Standards (for contributions)

+### Accessing a new Canister from the Frontend.

+Add it to the following files with the existing patterns:
+    (1) src/alex_frontend/src/contexts/SessionContext.tsx
+    (2) src/alex_frontend/src/features/auth/utils/authUtils.tsx
+    (3) src/alex_frontend/src/providers/SessionProvider.tsx

+We use 2 patterns when calling actor functions: Implemented with `const { actor } = useSession();` via SessionContext.tsx or `createAsyncThunk`... via Redux?
+When should we use which?

+todo before next push: Fix fetchBooks.ts, fetchEngineBooks.ts, and irys.tsx